NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Local Disk Space                20 GiB
 =============================== =======================

+.. warning:: Note that results from any test run with settings to allow for short computation time, as indicated throughout the documentation, may lead to inaccurate results.
+To generate meaningful data, a larger workstation or Client-Server setup as indicated below is required.

-Make Production Runs with Nanoscope
+Nanoscope Production Runs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Nanoscope modules are best executed if the `Server` (which may also be your local computer) has 32 cores or more.
+To achieve meaningful results in feasible computation time, Nanoscope are best executed on 32 cores or more.
 In particular, the `ES Analysis` scales very well with the number of cores.
 The modules `MolPrep` and `Deposit` scale well up to 64 and 32 cores respectively.
 This and other requirements are listed below: